insurance dispute arbitration in New Riegel, Ohio 44853

 In the quiet village of New Riegel, Ohio 44853, a seemingly straightforward insurance claim spiraled into a fierce arbitration war, testing the resolve of both a local farming family and a regional insurer.

 It all began on a chilly morning in October 2022 when a severe thunderstorm ravaged parts of Seneca County.
 The Stark family’s century-old barn, home to decades of equipment and livestock feed, suffered extensive damage from a fallen oak tree.
-Having held a comprehensive farm property insurance policy with Greenfield Mutual Insurance for over 15 years, John Stark promptly filed a claim for $52,400 to cover repairs and lost feed.
+Having held a comprehensive farm property insurance policy with Greenfield Mutual Insurance for over 15 years, the claimant promptly filed a claim for $52,400 to cover repairs and lost feed.

 Backed by thorough documentation—photos, invoices, and expert assessments—the Stark family sought arbitration in March 2023, hoping for a fair resolution outside costly litigation.